emr75/5203apiproject/README.md

 - Search a country and Google maps will locate to that country, news about COVID related to that country will come up
 - YouTube videos related to that country will come up

+Updates:
+Currently the Search does not work to return the covid news results or locate to the country on google maps.
+It does return YouTube results.

 Sources

 COVID